antonlabz/KantOS/README.md

 # Important Notes

-- It is ***highly*** recommended to update your OnionOS to at least `v4.3.1-1` or higher, as it removes the text-shadow effect that's present on earlier versions which is incompatible with the font used here (see the [OnionOS Releases page](https://github.com/OnionUI/Onion/releases))
+- It is ***highly*** recommended to update your OnionOS to at least `v4.3.1-1` or higher, as it removes the text-shadow effect that's present on earlier versions which is incompatible with the font used here (see the [OnionOS Releases page](https://github.com/OnionUI/Onion/releases) or use the OTA feature within the Apps on your Miyoo Mini)
 - Font color of the highlighted item on the WIFI configuration page, as well as the font in the keyboard pop-up when entering a WIFI password is currently *bugged* since those are set at the system-level and isn't something I can change
 - **In case you have any theme overrides set**, I recommend that you enable the `battery percentage` option for best UI experience